-So far, various studies have been conducted on the mechanical properties of porous Ti and Ti6Al4V structures.
-For example, in the work [23] in which porous Ti was produced with NaCl as a space holder, it was shown that maximum
+So far, myriad studies have been conducted on the mechanical properties of porous Ti and Ti6Al4V structures.
+For example, in the work [23] in which porous Ti was produced with NaCl as a space holder, it was shown that maximum compressive strength under quasi-static loading monotonically decreases from 470 MPa to 130 MPa with an increase in porosities from 36% to 60%.
+In turn, presented in work [24], the Ti6Al4V alloys with 41 to 64% porosity obtained by using powder magnesium as a space holder were characterized by a quasi-static compressive strength ranging from 172 MPa to 40 MPa.

-Fig.15.
-Details of fracture surfaces in the DIHPB tested samples prepared with 100%AC: (a) Ti64BEPM, (b) Ti64PA.
-SEM.
+Fig. 15.
+Details of fracture surfaces in the DIHPB tested samples prepared with 100% AC: (a) Ti64BEPM, (b) Ti64PA.
+SEM

-Comparing the above-mentioned results with our research presented in [12] and this work results, it should be stated that the application of titanium hydride and ammonium carbonate (BEPM technology) allows obtaining porous Ti-based materials with high mechanical properties and energy absorption capacity, via simple sequence of mixing, pressing, and sintering.
+Comparing the above-mentioned results with our research presented in [12] and this work results, it should be stated that the application of titanium hydride and ammonium carbonate (BEPM technology) facilitates obtaining porous Ti-based materials with high mechanical properties and energy absorption capacity, via simple sequence of mixing, pressing, and sintering.
 In the case of the porous Ti, Ti+100AC compressive strength - (see Fig. 5a) is approximately twice as high as the compressive strength of an analogous porous material presented in the work [23].
 Moreover, the Ti+100AC material exhibits excellent plastic properties and densification ability.
-This is evidenced by the smooth profile of the compression curve until densification is achieved at a strain of approximately 0.6, whereas the porous materials presented in work [23] crack at strains ranging from 0.05 to 0.08.
+This is evidenced by the smooth profile of the compression curve until densification is achieved at a strain of approximately 0.6, whereas the porous materials presented in the work [23] crack at strains ranging from 0.05 to 0.08.

 Similarly, the Ti6Al4V alloy produced by the BEPM technology has high mechanical properties.
-Compared to the analogous alloy presented in [24], our porous Ti64BEPM achieves approximately 45% higher compressive stress levels at the same strain value (see Fig. 5b and Fig 8).
-What is particularly worth emphasizing is that the compression and densification process of the Ti64BEPM porous material under quasi-static loading conditions, as well as under dynamic compression, occurs stably, i.e., the profile of the compression curve is smooth without visible irregular stress drops and rises.
+Compared to the analogous alloy presented in [24], our porous Ti64BEPM achieves approximately 45% higher compressive stress levels at the same strain value (see Fig. 5b and Fig. 8).
+What is particularly worth emphasizing is that the compression and densification process of the Ti64BEPM porous material under quasi-static loading conditions, as well as under dynamic compression, occurs stably, i.e. the profile of the compression curve is smooth without visible irregular stress drops and rises.
 An exception here is the Ti64BEPM+50%AC material, in which irregular changes in the stress profile occur when the strain exceeds approximately 0.4.
-This indicates slightly worse properties and densification ability plastic of the Ti64BEPM+50%AC material compared to the other tested BEPM materials.
+This indicates slightly worse plastic properties and densification ability of the Ti64BEPM+50%AC material compared to the other tested BEPM materials.
 However, when compared to the results presented in [24], in which the tested materials with similar porosity showed stress drops at strain ranging from 0.04 to 0.05, it should be stated that the Ti64BEPM+50%AC material reveals relatively higher mechanical properties.

-It is also worth emphasizing at this point that our porous material is much cheaper, considering the initial powders' cost and the manufacturing technology's complexity.
+It is also worth emphasizing at this point that our porous material is much cheaper, considering the initial powder cost and the manufacturing technology complexity.